Dean's Supplemental Travel Fund

 The Dean's Supplemental Travel Fund Request Guidelines and Procedures were created to govern a system for funding faculty travel.
 Under this system each department will award travel funds to faculty members at the chair’s discretion.
 (Chairs have been charged with putting in place a policy for allocating their departmental travel funds.)
 Faculty in the College of Arts and Sciences also will have the opportunity to submit proposals to request additional funds from the dean’s office.
 These funds will be available to faculty members who have exhausted their departmental funds.
 In general, these funds can be used only for additional travel of the types listed under “Eligibility” below.
 A committee appointed by the Dean serves in an advisory capacity reviewing proposals and making recommendations to the Dean regarding the amount of funding.
 The committee's goal is to provide substantial supplementary funds to support all Arts and Sciences faculty who need more than their departments' allocations to engage in "active participation" in a variety of scholarly venues.

 Combined departmental and college funding will be limited to $1500 for any single domestic trip and $2000 for any single international trip.
 While the number of trips is unrestricted, total funding per academic year is limited to $3000.
 If faculty anticipate higher costs for a single trip or expect to exceed a total of $3000 for all travel for the academic year, they may make a case for funds beyond these limits when submitting requests to the Travel Committee.
 Please be sure to show that the travel will result in "substantial benefit for the university.”
 To ensure all faculty have funding opportunities, awards may initially only cover amounts up to the standard limits, with requests held over and reconsidered for additional funding later in the academic year subject to funding availability.
-In any case, if the committee or our office elects to observe the standard limit, faculty will need to cover the difference with their own funds (or, of course, elect not to go).
+In any case, if the committee or our office elects to observe the standard limit, faculty will need to cover the difference with their own funds (or, of course, elect not to travel).

 - Presenting a paper/poster/creative work, etc. on original research